vbzt/CosmoFarm-JSgame/README.md

 5. I used figma to edit some of the SVGs used on the website

 # 📑 Wanna test it out?

-CosmoFarm - (cosmofarm-vercel.app)
+cosmofarm-vercel.app

-#👀 A little spoiler from the project
+#📷 A little spoiler from the project

 ![image](https://github.com/ySunsh/CosmoFarm-JSgame/assets/124489579/923ff0d7-304e-40fa-8f15-5f6557695e85)